babedino/BABEDINO/README.md

 ✅ Ownership renounced
 ✅ Whitelist function permanently disabled
-✅ Verified on BscScan
-✅ Listed and analyzed on GoPlus, TokenSniffer, Honeypot.is, and DeFiScanner
+✅ Verified on GoPlus, TokenSniffer, Honeypot.is, and DeFiScanner

 Here are some ideas to get you started: